geoserver/geoserver/.github/PULL_REQUEST_TEMPLATE.md

 > Reviewing is a process done by project maintainers, mostly on a volunteer basis.
 We try to keep the overhead as small as possible and appreciate if you help us to do so by completing the following items.
 Feel free to ask in a comment if you have troubles with any of them.

-**Submitting the PR does not require you to check all items, but by the time it gets merged, they should be either satisfied or inapplicable.**
+**Submitting the PR does not require you to check all items, but by the time it gets merged, they should be either satisfied or not applicable.**

 For all pull requests: